 Trusts

 Preparing for when you pass away is a part of the future that most people prefer not to think about.
 However, for your children or dependents, business ventures, and other circumstances, it is a necessity to do so.
-Trusts are a great way to plan for all the important people in your life to be taken care of after you’re gone.
-Trusts are essentially divided into two specific groups, with those being revocable and irrevocable.
+A trust is a great way to plan for all the important people in your life to be taken care of after you’re gone.
+Trusts are essentially divided into two specific groups: revocable and irrevocable.

-Sometimes simply called a living trust, this instrument gives individuals the ability to exert great control over their affairs without the need to involve the court with every small change.
-The primary trust maker is usually the trustee in a revocable trust, and the assets included in a revocable trust are still considered property of the primary individual.
+Sometimes simply called “living trusts,” revocable trusts give individuals the ability to exert great control over their affairs without the need to involve the court with every small change.
+The creator is usually also the trustee, and the assets included in a revocable trust are still considered the property of the creator of the trust.

 The most beneficial trust for an estate owner is an irrevocable trust.
 Irrevocable trusts are exactly what they say.
-The trust maker relinquishes all control and property claims on the assets, and the trustee can be any person or business entity according to the wishes of the primary asset holder.
-Any changes made to an irrevocable trust must be reviewed by a court.
+The creator relinquishes all control and property claims on the assets, and the trustee can be any person or business entity according to the wishes of the primary asset holder.
+A court must review and approve any changes made to an irrevocable trust.
 Financial services businesses or banks are often chosen as administrator for irrevocable trust.

 Special Needs